“BIRTH OF PHARAOH” CHAPTER 6

 Gets really noisy when one eats one’s food.

-I was not big on partaking of that moon’s gourmet meat dishes, but it’s antisocial not to cannibalize if you lived a while there, or if you were a part of any of a particular society.
+I was not big on partaking of that moon’s gourmet meat dishes, but it’s antisocial not to cannibalize if you have lived there for a while there, or if you were a any part of society.
 Being the queen, I was meant to participate but I didn’t except for a few times I was forced.
 For decades and decades, I had nightmares.

 “Pardon me if I enjoy my friends’ real-life company,” I had said often, saving lives.